kamra34/Realtime-stickyNote-MVP/README.md

 ## MVP Deployment
 We need to set up a hosting service and deploy the web app so users can access it online.

+### Deployment on PythonAnywhere
+The MVP has been successfully deployed on PythonAnywhere.
+PythonAnywhere is a web hosting service specifically designed for Python web applications.
+You can access the MVP online at the following URL: http://imak02.eu.pythonanywhere.com/login

 ## User Feedback Collection
 We need to encourage users to provide feedback on our MVP.
 We should use their input to make improvements and prioritize new features for future development.